Alluxio/alluxio/docs/Configuring-Tachyon-with-Swift.md

 ```

 Where `container` is an existing Swift container and `swift1` is a profile in `core-sites.xml`.
 By
-default, Tachyon uses `/conf` directory to load `core-sites.xml`.
+default, Tachyon uses the `conf` directory to load `core-sites.xml`.
 To specify a different location,
 please configure `tachyon.underfs.hadoop.configuration` accordingly.

 Swift depends on Hadoop version 2.3.0 or later and can be configured via `hadoop-openstack.version`